kuhnertdm/wow-addon-updater/README.md

 * Update to use a visual interface instead of a command-line interface

-* Add version checking to eliminate reinstalls of the current versions of addons
+* ~~Add version checking to eliminate reinstalls of the current versions of addons~~ Thanks to https://github.com/zurohki for the code to implement this, and to https://github.com/Saritus for integrating it into the current codebase!
+You will now see reduced data usage of the app, and quicker update times!

 * ~~Make the code structure not suck.
 No, seriously... it's bad...~~ Thanks to https://github.com/Saritus for the refactoring!